This is a drawing of the interior of Uranus.

 The Structure of Uranus' Interior

-There is no surface to the giant planets.
-There is only a gradual change from the atmosphere, as shown in this drawing.
-Therefore the giant planets do not have layers, as the earth-like planets do.
+There is no surface to the giant planets, only a gradual transition from the atmosphere, as depicted in this drawing.
+Therefore the giant planets do not have strict layers, as the terrestrial planets do.

 You might also be interested in:

-The Giant planets do not have the same kind of layers inside that the earth-like planets do.
-The history of the giant planets was so different that they formed with much more gas on the inside.
-Uranus...more
+The Giant planets do not have the same kind of structure inside that the terrestrial planets do.
+Their evolution was quite different than that of the terrestrial planets, and they have much more gas and...more

-Motions in the interior of a gas-giant planet such as Uranus may be very different from the motions within the Earth.
-A second idea for the motions in the interior of a gas-giant planet is shown in this...more
+Motions, or currents in the interior of a gas-giant planet such as Uranus may be very different from the motions typical of the Earth's interior.
+A second idea for the motions in the interior of a gas-giant...more

 Motions in the interior of a planet help carry heat from the inside to the outside.
 The drawing to the left illustrates the kind of movements that happen in interior of a planet.
 Material rises from the...more